-There are 464 students on W&L's law campus representing 42 states plus the District of Columbia and 12 foreign countries.
+There are 374 students on W&L's law campus representing 41 states, plus the District of Columbia and 16 foreign countries (China, Denmark, Ethiopia, Ireland, Israel, Italy, Jamaica, Liberia, Mexico, Nepal, Netherlands, Peru, Russia, South Korea, the United Kingdom, and Zimbabwe).

 The student-to-faculty ratio is 10.2:1.
-W&L School of Law has 35 full-time professors, 25 adjunct professors.
+W&L School of Law has 35 full-time professors and 57 adjunct professors.
 Numerous visiting faculty, lecturers, and visiting practitioners complement our full-time and adjunct faculty.

 The Campus and Area: